lucasray/Tao/README.md

 Tao
 ===

-Imparts random knowledge from The Tao of Programming
+Imparts random knowledge from The Tao of Programming.